-Envelopes that use recycled newsprint as padding are a much better option for the earth than those plastic laden shippers.
+Envelopes that use recycled newsprint as padding or stiff cardboard mailers are a much better option for the earth than those plastic laden shippers.
 Of course, if you’ve received something in a bubble mailer, reusing that rather than buying a new envelope is fair game, too.

 Stop junk mail

 Not only is a mailbox overflowing with catalogs and junk mail a pain, it’s also an environmental waste.
 All that glossy paper (and oh, the fake credit cards!) wastes fuel as it makes its way to your house.
 And then what?
 We throw it away.
 Not at all environmentally friendly!

 One of my favorite green office tips?
 Reduce the pile of junk mail that arrives on your doorstep!
 Visit the Direct Marketing Association or Catalog Choice where you can register for free and then opt out of receiving certain mailings.

 Don’t make this mistake at the post office